 Secure Home Warranty offers multiple warranty programs to fit your specific needs.
 The company will work with customers to cover only what is necessary and they have no requirements for home inspection.

-America's 1st Choice Home Club provides extended home protection plans to protect home owners against the unforeseen expenses of home repairs.
-With three plans to fit your budget, and a 24/7 claims center, we have you covered.
+America's 1st Choice Home Club provides extended home protection plans to protect homeowners against unforeseen home repairs costs.
+The company offers three plans to fit consumers’ needs and has a 24/7 claims center.

 American Home Guard offers plans to cover all major systems, major appliances, or a combination of both.
 Optional coverage available, and claims hotline is available 24/7 by phone or online.